devhubapp/devhub/PRIVACY.md

 - [required] `notifications`: Read user's public and private notifications; mark as read;
 - [required] `read:org`: Read organization events; read list of user's organizations;
 - [required] `public_repo`: Read public GitHub content, like events from any user or repository;
-- [deprecated] `repo`: Read user's private content, like events from private repositories (not recommended).
+- [deprecated] `repo`: Read user's private content, like events from private repositories ([not recommended](https://github.com/devhubapp/devhub/issues/32)).

 ### Diagnostics information
 This app uses [Bugsnag](https://bugsnag.com), [Google Analytics](https://analytics.google.com/) and [Firebase](https://firebase.google.com/) to collect information about crashes and app usage.
-No personal information is ever send to third parties, only an annonymous id.
+No personal information is ever sent to third parties, only an annonymous id.
 Services may collect user's IP.
 Some device information may be included for debugging purposes, like `brand`, `model` and `operation system`.

 ### Security & Limited Liability